Sapein/ShelIac/docs/fModule_API.md

 It sets Sheliac_fRetval to the command necessary to connect (ex: `ssh johnsmith@example.com`).
 The return value is insignificant.

+###### configure(server, port, config_location, placement_location) -> Sheliac_fRetval:Command(configure command); Returns:0
+This function takes the server passed in, along with the configuration location and location to place the file, and then generates and returns the command to install a package.
+This function can call canConnect under the hood to do port tests, as it follows the same rules as `canConnect()`.

+It sets Sheliac_fRetval to the command necessary to install the configuration (ex `cat file | ssh johnsmith@example.com echo > file`).
+The return value is insignificant.

 #### Language Functions
 There are no Language Functions at this time.